The New Year has arrived and some businesses have already set their goals for 2019.

 Since we are looking at B2B marketing which tends to have an alternative audience profile to consumer products, I would suggest you choose to build a visible brand on LinkedIn.

 LinkedIn is the best platform for B2B businesses to generate leads since it is a platform designed for working professionals.

 It allows you to search for specific job titles and businesses.

 It is still worthwhile to experiment with other forms of social media out there.

 There will be chunks of lead generation opportunities scattered across Facebook, Twitter, and Instagram.

 But you must qualify the results against the time and efforts which you are putting to make sure your work brings a positive ROI.

 It doesn’t matter if you have acquired an infinite number of leads if they lack quality.
 Because leads have no value without a genuine conversion potential.

 You are only as good as the quality of your leads.
-And until you create a mentality whereby you realise that, you will be wasting a lot of time and effort into dead end leads.
+And until you create a mentality whereby you realize that, you will be wasting a lot of time and effort into dead-end leads.

 So for 2018, it is important to remember that having less volume of strong quality leads is a better situation to be in for your business than an excessive amount of non-qualified ones.